 After becoming ineligible for student financial aid funds, a student can be considered for receipt of financial aid only when the completion percentage and grade point average requirements have been met.

-The Financial Aid Office will notify by letter any student receiving financial assistance who does not meet the satisfactory academic progress requirement and has been determined to be ineligible for financial aid.
-The notice will be addressed to the student’s most current local address and/or email on file at the college.
-It is the student’s responsibility to inform the Registrar’s Office of a correct mailing address at all times.
+On an annual basis at the end of Spring term, the Financial Aid Office will notify by email any student receiving financial assistance who does not meet the satisfactory academic progress requirement and has been determined to be ineligible for financial aid.
+The notice will be addressed to the student’s most Westminster College email address.

 Satisfactory Academic Progress Policy/Appeal/Academic Plan

 Any student who has been determined to be ineligible for financial aid has the right to appeal and be placed on probation.
 The following appeal process will be utilized:The student appealing the satisfactory academic progress decision will submit a written appeal to the Financial Aid Office.
 The appeal must explain why the student failed to make satisfactory academic progress and what has changed in their situation that will allow them to make satisfactory academic progress in the future.
 The Financial Aid Office will give a decision to the student’s Westminster email account within five working days of receipt of the appeal.

 If an appeal is granted, the student will develop an Academic Plan with an academic advisor.
 Once the Academic Plan has been submitted, the student must complete 100% of the coursework outlined in the plan each term.
 Students who meet the conditions of their academic plan will continue to meet with an academic advisor to develop Academic Plans until Satisfactory Academic Progress requirements have been met.
 Students who do not meet the conditions outlined in their academic plan will lose all aid eligibility until they meet Satisfactory Academic Progress requirements.